 In the formulation of this standard, due weightage has been given to the international standards and practices prevailing in different countries in addition to the practices followed by the homoeopathic industry in India. assistance has also been derived from the Indian and United States Pharmacopoeia, including print and electronic media, while preparing these standards.
 The relation with the corresponding class of glass defined in the Indian Standards and the type as defined in IP/USP is given in Annex E.

-Also, due consideration has been given to the provisions of the Drug and Cosmetics Act of 1940 and the Rules 1945, framed thereunder, including the latest amendments.
+Also, due consideration has been given to the provisions of the Drug and Cosmetics Act, 1940 and the Rules 1945, framed thereunder, including the latest amendments.
 In case of any disparity, this standard is subject to the restrictions imposed under these will be applicable.

 The composition of the Committee responsible for the formulation of this standard is given in Annex F.